 - Projects with regard to investigative and special journalism must deal with topics that are relevant for Flanders.

-- The project must be published in a Dutch-language medium in Belgium.
-A letter of intent for publication from at least one professional news outlet is required for journalists with more than 2 years of experience.
+- The project must be published in a Dutch-language medium in Belgium and a medium in the Netherlands.
+A letter of intent for publications from at least one professional news outlet on each side of the Dutch-Belgian border is required for journalists with more than 2 years of experience.
 For starters this is considered a plus.

 - All journalistic end products qualify for a grant: newspaper and magazine articles, radio and television documentaries and series, photo-reportages and books, podcasts and journalistic non-fiction books.